 They aren’t there to help you when Johnny hit you at recess, when the teacher blamed you for ripping Susie’s craft, or when you couldn’t get your granola bar wrapper opened at lunch.

-Your special people weren’t there when the teacher spoke sternly to sit still, pay attention, or when you felt like crying that you forgot how to write the letter F.
+Your special people weren’t there when the teacher said sternly to sit still, pay attention, or when you felt like crying that you forgot how to write the letter F.

 No one wants to sit with you at lunch, or you are unsure how to act, and so you act silly, but then you wind up in trouble, and you are singled out in front of everyone.